Educorreia932-University/FEUP-CAL/README.md

-# Conceção e Análise de Algoritmos
+# Analysis and Conception of Algorithms
-## MIEIC - 2º ano / 2º semestre
+## MIEIC - 2nd year / 1st semester

 Exercises done in CAL course